We provide the financial support that gets kids playing youth sports.

 providing kids the choice of what sport they’d like to play

 Our Every Kid Sports pass program removes financial barriers to youth sports participation.
-It provides qualified families funding
+It provides low-income families funding

 up to four times a year, per child, for participation in sports of their child’s choice.